ronliu/project-template/README.md

-Template for a MERN project bundled with webpack.
+Template for a MERN project bundled with webpack!

 ### Setup
 - `npm install` to install dependencies